moj-analytical-services/rpackage_training/README.md

 The mechanism for adding a function script to a package is covered in section 6 above.

-**Exercise 13**: Consider whether it would be beneficial to incorporate any functions into a package like your minimal statistical bulletin package?
+**Exercise 13**: Consider (by looking at crimesdata_pub.Rmd) whether it would be beneficial to incorporate any functions into a package like your minimal statistical bulletin package?
 Regardless of the answer, a function called plot_crimes.R has been created to produce the plot.
 Add this to your package and amend crimesdata_pub.Rmd so it uses this function.
 Lastly, commit all your changes to git and then push them to github.com.

 ## 14. Documenting functions